Insurer Resolution fails to buy Phoenix

-The newspaper also reported that reinsurer Swiss Re, whose Admin Re unit specialises in buying insurers such as Phoenix that are closed to new customers, is also interested in bidding, as is CVC.
+Reinsurer Swiss Re, whose Admin Re unit specializes in buying insurers such as Phoenix that are closed to new customers, is also interested in bidding, as is buyout firm CVC, according to the Sunday Times.

+CVC, which owns home, motor and travel insurer Acromas, and last year joined forces with rival Apollo to buy non-life insurer Brit, declined to comment, as did Phoenix.

 Resolution, founded in 2008 by entrepreneur Clive Cowdery to buy weak life insurers and merge them into a profitable whole, had said in February that it would focus more on integrating its existing acquisitions than on looking for new ones as it prepares to sell its enlarged life business by 2014.